abdul-rasool/EEG_Autism/README.md

-# ASD_Classification_EEG
+# ASD-TD_Diagnosis_EEG

-EEFM: An Encoder-Ensemble Fusion Model for Autism Disorder Detection Using Feature-Enhanced EEG Signals
+An Encoder-Ensemble Fusion Model for Autism Diagnosis Using Multi-Domain EEG Signal Analysis

 ### What is EEFM?